bayesimpact/encompass/explorer/blog-pt1.md

 ## Background and Overview

-In order to best provide the public with ...
+In order to best provide the public with TODO

-The Health Resources and Services Administration (HSRA) designates certain geographic regions as [shortage areas](https://datawarehouse.hrsa.gov/topics/shortageAreas.aspx) in order to allocate federal funding to support critical healthcare services in these areas<sup>[0](#footnote-hpsas)</sup>.
+For instance, the Health Resources and Services Administration (HSRA) designates certain geographic regions as [shortage areas](https://datawarehouse.hrsa.gov/topics/shortageAreas.aspx) in order to allocate federal funding to support critical healthcare services in these areas<sup>[0](#footnote-hpsas)</sup>.

 Earlier in 2018, Beacon Labs launched [Encompass](https://encompass.thebeaconlabs.org/), an initiative to measure access between people and providers of critical social services like hospitals and primary care providers.
 When building this tool, we examined different sources of population information to determine where people live and work.
 Our goal was to provide transparent, easily-reproducible, and precise analyses of geographic access.
 With that goal in mind, four guiding principles in our decision among data sources were accessibility, ease-of-use, validity, and granularity: